codacy/pulse-user-docs/docs/index.md

     -   **[PagerDuty integration](one-click-integrations/pagerduty-integration.md):** reports incidents
     -   **[Jira integration](one-click-integrations/jira-integration.md):** reports lead and cycle time

+    !!! note
+        We recommend that whenever possible you use the integrations that match your stack because they're faster to set up.
 We plan to continue developing integrations for the most popular Git providers, CI/CD platforms, and incident management tools.

 -   **[Pulse CLI](cli/cli.md)**